MoazMirza-13/MoazMirza-13/README.md

 - 📫 How to reach me **moazmirza13@gmail.com**

-- ⚡ Fun fact **Like Mr. White breaks bad, I break barriers in frontend development, creating pixel-perfect masterpieces that'll make the website screams, "WOW!"**
+- ⚡ Fun fact **Like Mr. White knows how to cook, i know how to code**

 <h3 align="left">Connect with me:</h3>
 <p align="left">